Showing Employees Your Appreciation in the 21st Century

 If an employee had an excellent morning, telling her to take the afternoon off will leave everyone with smiles on their face as she leaves the building.
 Everyone wants to know their work is recognized, even if it is as small as a firm handshake and a sincere, “Good work.”

 Money is a motivator, but must be used wisely.
 A promise of raises for everyone if “Goal X” is accomplished seems like a great motivator.
 In actuality, it offers no concrete incentive.
 It’s more effective to offer short-term, reachable goals to drive productivity.
 Short term goals can be seen as ‘low hanging fruit’ that employees know can be obtained.
 Complex bonus plans, with distant payouts and goals that are difficult to achieve may not motivate employees because the incentive is much harder to get and farther away.
-This article is a good primer on building an effective bonus plan.

 Showing more frequent recognition and appreciation via smaller financial rewards such as tickets to a movie and/or dinner out will foster employee satisfaction.
 Your goal is to build employees who love your company, and will work hard as a result – not to create money-chasing robots.